haplokuon/netDxf/README.md

 Are contained in the source code.
 Well, at the moment they are just tests for the work in progress.
 ## Dependencies and distribution
-* .NET Framework 4.5. netDxf only references the NET libraries System.dll and System.Drawing.dll
+Multitarget project, predefined frameworks for Net Framework 4.5, Net Standard 2.1, Net Core 3.1, and NET 5.0.
 ## Compiling
-To compile the source code you will need Visual Studio 2015.
+Visual Studio 2019.
 ## Development Status
 See [changelog.txt](https://github.com/haplokuon/netDxf/blob/master/doc/Changelog.txt) or the [wiki page](https://github.com/haplokuon/netDxf/wiki) for information on the latest changes.
 ## Supported entities